Missouri Route 20: Lafayette County

 Route 20 begins at a modified T intersection with Route 13 northeast of Higginsville in Lafayette County.
-The intersection is also the northern teriminus of Misssouri Route 13 Business (Route 13 Bus.).
+The intersection is also the northern teriminus of Missouri Route 13 Business (Route 13 Bus.).
 From its western terminus Route 20 runs concurrently with Route 13 Bus. to enter Higginsville and run along the south edge of the Confederate Memorial State Historic Site.
 On the southeast corner of the Historic Site, Route 13 Bus. turns to head south while Route 20 makes a left turn at another T intersection.
 Promptly after its junction with Route 13 Bus., Route 20 connects with the south end of Missouri Route 213 (which heads northerly along the east edge of the Historic Site to end at U.S. Route 24 [US 24], west of Dover).

 Immediately after its junction with Route 213, Route 20 leaves Higginsville and continues northeasterly for about 1.7 mi before turning east.
 Just over 1 mi farther east, Route 20 connects with the south end of Route F and the north end of Bonanza Road.
 (Route F heads north to Dover and Bonanza Road head south to Higginsville Reservoir.)
 Continuing east for 2 mi, Route 20 connects with the south end of Route BB (Note: There are two Missouri Route BB's that both run north from Route 20 to end at U.S. Route 24, one in Lafayette County (which begins north of Corder) and the other in Saline County (which begins east of Blackburn).) and the north end of Route V, north of Corder.
 (Route BB heads north to end at US 24 and Route V heads south to quickly pass through Corder and then on to end at the west end of Route AA.)

 After continuing east for about 4.6 mi Route 20 crosses Missouri Route 23 (Route 23) northeast of Alma.
 (Route 23 heads north to US 24, east of Waverly, and heads south toward Concordia.)
 Approximately 1/5 mi east of its junction with Rotue 23, Route 20 connects with the north end of Route W (which heads south towards Alma).
 Route 20 then continues east for another 3 mi before leaving Lafayette County.